Start A Whole Bible Assembly

 10 So then, as we have opportunity, let us do good to everyone, and especially to those who are of the household of faith.
 (Galatians 6:10 ESV)

 We only have so much money and time.
 Scriptures tell us to do good to everyone, but obviously we can't help all people.
 There's not enough from one person to go around.
 So this must be a group effort, and our first effort should be to take care of those in our own family or congregation.
 Our parents come first (this is one of the things that 'honor your parents' means), then siblings, then neighbors.
-A neighbor would first be the ones we know in our congregations, then the guy across the street.
+A neighbor would first be the ones we know in our congregations, then the guy across the street you might not know very well.
 If you are taking care of elderly parents, and you don't have any money left to give to others, you are doing what God says to do.
 We don't have to feel guilty because we can't throw some change to the guy with the sign on the street corner.
-Chances are, there are organizations who would help him if he really wanted help.
+Chances are, there are organizations who would help that one if he really wanted help.

 Money and time donated to a congregation should first go to help people within the congregation.
 We should share some with elders who labor in the Word, and with those who might be having a hard time making their rent.